 Broomcorn growing is simple and can provide materials for the items mentioned above.
 If you have the inclination for DIY decorative broomcorn items, and the room to plant a crop, get started in late spring.

 How to Grow Broomcorn

 Growing broomcorn is similar to growing a crop of field corn.
 Broomcorn is flexible to grow in different soils and tolerates heat and drought.
-The best quality of this crop grows on silty, loamy soils that are well draining, moist and fertile.
+The best quality of this crop grows on silty, loamy soils that are well-draining, moist, and fertile.

 If you don’t have a field, but wish to grow a few plants, try them in a sunny spot in your garden or around your yard.

 Plant seeds of broomcorn in spring.
 Broomcorn plant care involves pest control and harvesting at the right time.
 This is after the seedpods are developed.
-Dry harvested plants before using in crafts.
+Dry harvested plants before using them in crafts.